 - Apply the Snowcem paint in two coats, allowing the first to set dry, allowing no more than 18 hours interval between coats.

 - In warm weather, when surface evaporation is likely to be significant, assist curing of Snowcem paint by apply a mist spray of clean water.

 - Allow the paint to fully harden before touching the surface.

 - Clean tools and equipment with clean water prior to the Snowcem paint hardening on them.

-For spray application care should be taken to choose equipment that is appropriate for cement based coatings, we recommend a hopper fed spray gun, see Graco T-Max plaster and render sprayer, for example.
+For spray application care should be taken to choose equipment that is appropriate for cement based coatings, we recommend an HVLP spray system.
 For more information on spray application of the paint then please get in contact.